dullhunk/book/computinged/getting-started.md

 Even if you are working with secondary school students, it can be beneficial to visit a primary school (for example, one that feeds into your secondary school) to get the bigger picture on computing in education as a whole.

 ## Further reading
-* The [Roehampton Annual Computing Education Report](https://drive.google.com/file/d/0B1xf_L-jCIzYZmZDbFAzb3BPUEk/view) (published December 2016) gives a good overview of the state of computing in the UK.
-E.g. how many people are taking GCSE Computing compared to other subjects?
+* The [Roehampton Annual Computing Education Report](https://drive.google.com/file/d/0B1xf_L-jCIzYZmZDbFAzb3BPUEk/view) (published annually in December) gives a good overview of the state of computing in the UK.
+It answers basic questions like how many people are taking GCSE Computing compared to other subjects?
 How is participation in Computer Science across different ages, genders and geographical regions?
-* Many of the ideas above have been around a while, see the book by Seymour Papert (1980) Mindstorms: children, computers, and powerful ideas http://dl.acm.org/citation.cfm?id=1095592 (free pdf)
+* Many of the ideas above have been around a while, see the book by Seymour Papert (1980) [Mindstorms: children, computers, and powerful ideas](http://dl.acm.org/citation.cfm?id=1095592)  (free pdf)

 Professor [Mark Guzdial](https://en.wikipedia.org/wiki/Mark_Guzdial) is Professor of writes a blog